Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/utilities/colors.md

 </div>
 {{< /example >}}

-Here are some compliant combinations examples for non-texts elements, such as SVG icons (note: `.text-light` on white and `.text-body-secondary` on dark should only be used for disabled icons) :
+Here are some compliant combinations examples for non-texts elements, such as SVG icons:

 {{< example >}}
 <p class="p-2">